 - 2 tbsp hot water

 - In a saucepan, melt the peanut butter along with the golden syrup and double cream.
 Stir it as it melts and it will thicken and combine.
 It will seem greasy as the fat cooks so don't be too concerned yet.

 - Remove from the heat and add the hot water, stirring to create a smooth, glossy sauce.
-It will amalgamate and become pourable.
+It will amalgamate and become lovely and pourable.
 Sprinkle with sea salt and serve immediately.